Boniface-devote/EcoGuardians-BSE25-32/README.md

 GitHub Issues: Report bugs or request features at Issues.
 Include device details and steps to reproduce.
 Email: Contact [email to be announced within 30 days] for assistance.
 Common Issues:
-Installation Fails: Ensure 100 MB free storage and correct permissions.
+Installation Fails: Ensure 1.5GB free storage and correct permissions.
 Controls Unresponsive: Restart the app or verify touchscreen functionality.
 Save Corruption: Game restarts with a “Save file corrupted” message.